-I was told that my criminal charges were expunged because I completed ARD, so why did the criminal charges still appear on a criminal background search?
+My criminal charges were expunged, why did they appear on a background search?

 Free Initial Consultation

-If you have questions about an expungement please do not hesitate to call our State College law office for a free initial consultation at (814) 954-7622 or email us.
+If you have questions about an expungement, contact the experienced expungement lawyers at the State College criminal defense firm of JD Law for a free initial consultation at (814) 954-7622 or email us.